ATAC-Akademi/Atac-Biology-Privacy-Policy/PrivacyPolicy.md

 ## 9. Contact Information

-For any inquiries or concerns regarding this Privacy Policy or data handling practices, the User may contact the Company at: **[Insert Your Support Email Here]**
+For any inquiries or concerns regarding this Privacy Policy or data handling practices, the User may contact the Company at: **atacbiology@gmail.com**